lastlockedroom/lastlockedroom.github.io/_posts/2024-12-28-offering-to-nothing.md

 Oh, hang on.
 There's also more.
 Apparently the family had experienced a great loss in the Hiroshima blast.
 Could one of their relatives have survived and decided to exact vengeance upon the family?

 Or, wait.
 No, no. There's something going on with the strange uncle staying with the three brothers.
-He appears to be trying to get a hold of the family fortune -- a collection of emeralds-- through his newborn child.
+He appears to be trying to get a hold of the family fortune -- a collection of emeralds -- through his newborn child.
 His plan must be to pick the brothers off one by one.

 Or, hm.
 Actually, now that I think about it, there was a strange mark on the brother's back in the shape of a cross.
 It appears he was into masochism and that he might've been killed as part of a secret rendezvous with his lover.